asm-products/landline-web/README.md

 ### How Assembly Works

-Assembly products are like open-source and made with contributions from the community.
-Assembly handles the boring stuff like hosting, support, financing, legal, etc. Once the product launches we collect the revenue and split the profits amongst the contributors.
+Assembly products are built with contributions from the community.
+Collaborators share revenue equitably, and Assembly handles hosting, legal, finance, etc.

 Visit [https://assembly.com](https://assembly.com) to learn more.